The words of the reckless pierce like swords, but the tongue of the wise brings healing. Proverbs 12:18

 This guilt caused my anxiety to spike, and I found myself hollering just as much as them.
 “Stop it!”
 “Leave your sister alone” “Who started it!?”

 I went to bed Sunday night feeling exhausted.
 Is this really what being a parent is suppose to feel like?
 A constant battle.
 I don’t think so!
 Time to be proactive I thought to my self — and I prayed.

 This is what my answer was… a lesson on kindness.
-This is what parenting is suppose to be — a way to show life to my girls in away that Jesus would want. (because my hollering is getting us nowhere, and is just teaching them to scream)
+This is what parenting is suppose to be — a way to show life to my girls in a way that Jesus would want. (because my hollering is getting us nowhere, and is just teaching them to scream)

 The Bible says “Reckless words pierce like a sword.”

-I explained to the girls that we want our words to be helpful to people.
-Just like toothpaste, when we use it right can keep us healthy.
-We want to use our words to help bring joy and health to our friends, family and neighbors.
+I explained to the girls that we want our words to be life-giving to people.
+Just like toothpaste, when used right it keeps us healthy.
+We want to use our words to help bring joy to our friends and family.